 In 1999 we redirected our focus to warn and encourage the remnant to remain faithful in the Truth.

-In 2021 we needed to reincorporate as an Indiana nonprofit and decided to change the name to better reflect our mission and purpose in the 21st century.
+In 2021, we needed to reincorporate as an Indiana nonprofit and decided to change our name from the Fellowship of Concerned Mennonites to the Anabaptist Council for Truth.
+We felt the name ACT better reflected our mission and purpose in the 21st century.

 - Paul Emerson

 - Lloyd Gingerich

 The Purpose of ACT

 The Anabaptist Council for Truth is a coalition of like-minded Mennonites whose concerns focus on the basic biblical tenets of faith.
 These principles have been the foundation of the Anabaptist Movement during the sixteenth-century Reformation—with special interest in that segment of Anabaptism called Mennonite.

 ACT was established because certain of those basic biblical tenets of faith long held as foundational are currently being questioned, modified, and even negated.
 Additionally, ACT stands because, by general acknowledgment, the Mennonite Church membership contains a wide range of conservative elements on the one hand and liberal elements on the other—with the latter seemingly gaining the ascendancy.
 Because at issue is the control of thought through schools, through the publication of literature, and the present confusion of ideas, we believe there is need for a fundamental, distinctive, uniform, and consistent expression of faith.

 ACT is open to all who share the concerns defined in the paragraphs under affirmations and objectives.
 Those who identify with the Anabaptist Council for Truth are encouraged to support it by prayers and funds.